weeowey/iPodTones/HOW TO INSTALL.md

 Note: If there is no Tones folder, your iPod is not compatible.
 • Eject your iPod
 • New tones should appear as a list in your Alarms sound list when creating a new alarm.
+• Press ⏯️ on your iPod to preview the highlighted tone through the iPod's internal piezo beeper

 Enjoy!